 Now consider the recursion tree Q(L') for L' = [a, L] and let p be any pivot in Q(L').
 Suppose p < a and let k be any key in the left subtree of p in Q(L).
 Since k < p, by the two properties k is in the left subtree of p in Q(L').
 Similarly if p > a then any k in the right subtree of p in Q(L) is also in the right subtree of p in Q(L').
 Since filtering preserves the respective order of keys in the input list, for any p, p < a, the input to the recursive call corresponding to its left child will be the same.
 Similarly, for p > a, the input to the recursive call corresponding to its right child will be the same.
 Thus, when sorting L' these recursive calls will find their results in the memo.
-Therefore only recursive calls corresponding to the root, to the children of the nodes in the rightmost spine of the left subtree of the root may be executed (the two spines are shown with thick lines in Figure 4).
+Therefore only recursive calls corresponding to the root, to the children of the nodes in the rightmost spine of the left subtree of the root, and the children of the nodes in the leftmost spine of the right subtree of the root may be executed (the two spines are shown with thick lines in Figure 4).
 Furthermore, the results for the calls adjacent to the spines will be found in the memo.